-At Los Cabos now Clear Sky31°C
+At Los Cabos now Overcast Clouds25.4°C

 Cabo San Lucas, Origin of The Californias